-The biomass that will support the maximum sustainable yield, B{MSY} , is not known; however, current biomass (of cockles 30 mm or more shell length) is 60% of B_0 (1411-2340 t).
+The biomass that will support the maximum sustainable yield, B{MSY} , is not known; however, current biomass (of cockles 30 mm or more shell length) is 35% of B_0 (815/2340 t).

+Table 4: Estimates of biomass (t) of cockles on Snake Bank for surveys (n, number of stations) between 1982 and 2008.
 Biomass estimates marked with an asterisk () were made using length frequency distributions and length-weight regressions, others by direct weighing of samples sorted into three size classes.
-Two alternative biomass estimates are presented for 1988 because the survey was abandoned part-way through, "a" assuming the distribution of biomass in 1988 was the same as in 1991, and "b" assuming the distribution in 1988 was the same as in 1985.
+Two alternative estimates are presented for 1988 because the survey was abandoned part-way through, "a" assuming the distribution of biomass in 1988 was the same as in 1991, and "b" assuming the distribution in 1988 was the same as in 1985.
 The 2001 result comes from the second of two surveys, the first having produced unacceptably imprecise results.
+The 2007 and 2008 results differ slightly from those reported previously because they were estimated using an analytical approach more consistent with that used in other years.